fullmetalbrackets/blog/src/pages/privacy.md

 ## Analytics

-This website uses [Umami](https://umami.is), a Google Analytics alternative which is [GDPR-compliant](https://umami.is/blog/gdpr-compliant-website-analytics) and collects only anonymized data.
-You can see the stats yourself [right here](https://us.umami.is/share/5MdOgBcRzVP6FU0x/fullmetalbrackets.com).
-(Please note that this website uses [Umami Cloud](https://docs.umami.is/docs/cloud) and not the self-hosted version.)
+This website uses [Umami](https://umami.is), a Google Analytics alternative which is [GDPR-compliant](https://umami.is/blog/gdpr-compliant-website-analytics) and collects only anonymized traffic data.
+You can see the stats yourself [right here](https://u.adiaz.fyi/share/TtTytHU8rJy0oEzN).
+Data collected through Umami includes visitors referrers, country and region, and when certain internal and external links are clicked.
+This data is anonymized and cannot be used to identify you.

-Through Umami this website tracks certain when certain internal and external links are clicked to gauge user traffic flow, but this data is anonymized and cannot be used to identify you.
+Additionally, because this website is hosted at Cloudflare Pages, by default Cloudflare's own Web Analytics tracks all HTTP requests, bandwidth usage and unique visitor metrics when visiting this website.
+Please see [Cloudflare Web Analytics](https://www.cloudflare.com/web-analytics/) for more information.

 ## Comments